ouvroir/labouvroir/blog/nouveaucalendrier-en.md

 We invite researchers to present their work or experiences during our **Lunch Talks**.
 Open to all.

-During **Open Houses**, the team and students present the lab's projects.
-It's a great opportunity to discover the facilities and what we do.
+During **Open Houses**, the team and students present the lab’s projects.
+It’s a great opportunity to discover the facilities and what we do.
 Open to all.

 **Discussions** are reserved for students and invited guests.
 We discuss the future of research in art history, museology, and digital humanities, it is a place where the voice of students is primordial.
 You can register if you would like to attend by sending an email to ouvroir@umontreal.ca